ad Dei Gloriam Ministries

 by one sacrifice he has made perfect forever those who are being made holy (Heb 10:14).

-The incredible news is that, at the cross, He bore our sins, letting the wrath of God fall on Him so that we could be credited with being as perfect as God
+The incredible news is that, at the cross, Jesus bore our sins, letting the wrath of God fall on Him so that we could be credited with being as perfect as God.
+God treated Jesus as if He were us so that we could be treated as if we were like Him.

 The greatest gift ever offered is received by FAITH.
 "Saving Faith" is the key to Heaven's gates.